Fast Kernel Methods for Generic Lipschitz Losses via $p$-Sparsified Sketches: On relaxing Assumption

 \end{corollary} \begin{corollary} For a $p$-sparsified sketch matrix $S$ with $s \ge \max\left(C_0 d_{n} / p^2, \delta_n^2 n\right)$, we have with probability greater than $1 - C_1 e^{-s c(p)}$ in the multiple output setting for a generic Lipschitz loss,

 and if $\ell\left(z, y\right) = \left\|z-y\right\|_2^2/2$ and $\bmY \subset \bmB\left(\reals^d\right)$, with probability at least $1-\delta$ we have that

 \end{corollary}

-We summarize the different behaviours of $\delta_n^2$ and $d_n$ in the different spectrum considered in Table \ref{table:stat_dim_worst} to get the exact condition on $s$ at each time.
+We summarize in Table \ref{table:stat_dim_worst} the different behaviours of $\delta_n^2$ and $d_n$ in the different spectrum regimes considered, in order to explicit the exact condition on $s$ in each case.
 More specifically, for a $D$th-order polynomial kernel, $d_n$, for any $n$ is at most $D+1$, leading to $s$ of order $D+1$ to be sufficient.

-Finally, we can derive learning rate obtained as well as the exact condition on $s$ for each scenario in Table \ref{table:lr_worst}.
-Compared with Random Fourier Features \citep{li2021unified}, we see that we obtain very slightly degraded learning rates for Gaussian and first-order Sobolev kernels in comparison with $\bmO\left(1/\sqrt{n}\right)$, but they remain very close.
+Finally, we can derive the learning rate obtained as well as the exact condition on $s$ for each scenario, see Table \ref{table:stat_dim_worst}.
+Compared with Random Fourier Features \citep{li2021unified}, we see that we obtain slightly degraded learning rates for Gaussian and first-order Sobolev kernels, in comparison with the $\bmO\left(1/\sqrt{n}\right)$ rate the authors obtain.
+Our rates remain however very close.